kylegrabski/E-Commerce-Back-End/README.md

 After cloning down the repo, be sure to install all dependancies with the command `npm i` in the integrated terminal.

 To create the DataBase on MySQL, run MySQL in the terminal with the command `mysql -u` then your MySQL username, and indicate a `-p` after your username.
-Type `source` and then the relative path to the `db/schema` file.
+Type `source` and then the ABSOLUTE path to the `db/schema` file.
 Quit MySQL in the terminal by entering `quit`.